in4lio/yupp/doc/library.md

 (skip-if COND)
 ```

-Skip the rest of the current file depending on `COND`.
+Skip the rest of the current module depending on `COND`.

 #### BIN, BB